Britain's Sunak picks ex-official Hughes to head budget watchdog

 Falling borrowing costs meant the cost of servicing the debt would be lower than before the crisis but there were longer-term dangers if there was an unexpected spike in inflation or interest rates, he added.

-Before December 2019’s election, he criticised the Conservative Party and Labour for spending plans that looked set to break the fiscal rules that both set for themselves.
+Before December 2019’s election he criticised the Conservative Party and Labour for spending plans that looked set to break the fiscal rules that both set for themselves.

+However, Hughes has supported budget guidelines that would allow much higher investment spending - which Prime Minister Johnson planned before the coronavirus hit.

+Last year, Hughes said that while borrowing costs are low, fiscal rules should discourage long-term deficits in day-to-day spending but allow investment that adds to public sector ‘net worth’ - a hard-to-measure concept that would include, for example, the value of the road network.

-Reporting by Kate Holton and David Milliken; Editing by Alexander Smith
+Reporting by Kate Holton and David Milliken; Editing by Alexander Smith and Giles Elgood